Resonant cavity microphone

 resonant cavity microphones.
 After all they were the first to use the

-technology themselves and had been
+technology themselves and had

-bugging the US Embassy in Moscow
+used it against the US Embassy in Moscow

 for 7 years.